portapps/kitty-portable/README.md

 ## Notice of Non-Affiliation and Disclaimer

-Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with KiTTY, or any of its subsidiaries or its affiliates.
-The official KiTTY website can be found at http://www.9bis.net/kitty/.
+Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with KiTTY™, or any of its subsidiaries or its affiliates.

+The official KiTTY™ website can be found at http://www.9bis.net/kitty/.

-The name KiTTY® as well as related names, marks, emblems and images are registered trademarks of their respective owners.
+The name KiTTY™ as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## About

-KiTTY portable app made with 🚀 [Portapps](https://portapps.io).<br />
+KiTTY™ portable app made with 🚀 [Portapps](https://portapps.io).<br />
 Documentation and downloads can be found on https://portapps.io/app/kitty-portable/

 ## How can I help ?